 Bread, butter and jam (kruh, putar i pekmez) is a timeless combo.
 No childhood is the same without it.
 And what we remember the most is our granny’s homemade jam.

-If you love your continental breakfast, track down the more unique fruit flavours.
+But also some more unique flavours.
 Cornelian cherry marmalade (pekmez od drijenka) on the continent and fig marmalade (pekmez od smokve) on the coast.

-Wanna know the recipe for my spelt sourdough bread pictured here?
-Let me know in the comments below!
+Let me know if you want the recipe for my spelt sourdough bread pictured here!